How to use Yellorn

 Paste text or drop a file

-Open the editor and paste JSON, JSON Lines, XML, YAML, TOML, CSV, SQL, or Python.
-Yellorn detects the format automatically and switches the active plugin once confidence crosses 90%.
-You can override the detection from the format selector in the toolbar.
+Open the editor and paste JSON, JSON Lines, XML, YAML, TOML, CSV, ASCII tables, SQL, or Python.
+Yellorn auto-detects the format and switches once it’s confident — or pick one yourself from the toolbar’s format selector.

 Repair broken input with Smart Format

 Press Cmd + Shift + F (or Ctrl + Shift + F on Windows / Linux) to run Smart Format.
-It applies the format-specific recovery ladder — 15 fixes for JSON, 5 for XML, 6 for YAML, 3 for CSV — then pretty-prints the result.
+It runs the format’s recovery ladder — 29 fix passes across JSON, XML, YAML, and CSV — then pretty-prints the result.

 Every applied fix is labelled in the status bar (